liquidb-app/LiquiDB/helper/README.md

-# LiquiDB Helper
+# LiquiDB Helper Service

-A background process monitor for LiquiDB that runs independently of the main application to maintain database process health and prevent port conflicts.
+A focused background process monitor for LiquiDB that handles two core responsibilities:

+1. **Monitor Orphaned Database Processes** - Detects and cleans up database processes that belong to LiquiDB but are running without the app knowing
+2. **Monitor Port Conflicts** - Detects when ports are taken by external processes and suggests alternatives

 ## Features

 - **Orphaned Process Detection**: Automatically detects and cleans up database processes that are running but not tracked by the main app
-- **Port Conflict Resolution**: Identifies and resolves port conflicts between legitimate and orphaned processes
+- **Port Conflict Detection**: Identifies when requested ports are occupied by external processes
-- **Status Synchronization**: Updates database statuses in storage to match actual running processes
+- **Port Suggestion**: Finds alternative available ports when conflicts are detected
-- **Continuous Monitoring**: Runs every 5 minutes to maintain system health
+- **Continuous Monitoring**: Runs every 2 minutes to maintain system health
 - **Automatic Startup**: Starts automatically when the system boots
 - **Comprehensive Logging**: Detailed logs for troubleshooting and monitoring
 - **Integrated Management**: Fully integrated into the main LiquiDB app